Azure-Samples/service-fabric-dotnet-data-aggregation/README.md

 - WebService: This Service just hosts a simple web UI, web API interfaces, and serves information obtained via the NationalService so that it can be rendered.

 ## Upgrade Patterns
 This application supports multiple versions via the configuration parameter "Score Calculation Mode".
-This config is defined at the application level but is consumed by serveral of the underlying services to define their behavior.
+This config is defined at the application level but is consumed by several of the underlying services to define their behavior.
 This application supports a couple different upgrade mechanisms:

 ### Application Package Upgrade